Optimizing Active Perception for Learning Simultaneous Viewpoint Selection and Manipulation with Diffusion Policy: Introduction

+To address this challenge, we introduce a novel framework that synergistically combines a visuomotor diffusion policy with a specialized look-at Inverse Kinematics (IK) solver, as illustrated in Fig. \ref{fig:ik_comparison}.
+Our look-at IK solver, detailed in \S\ref{sec:look_at_ik}, decouples the learning problem by programmatically optimizing the camera's orientation to maintain focus on the manipulation target.
+This approach defines the look-at space, which is a new, reduced end-effector space that significantly simplifies the learning task for the policy.
+By handling the complex camera orientation automatically, our framework allows the diffusion policy to focus on the essential Degrees of Freedom (DOF) for the task, leading to improved training efficiency and superior performance.
+To validate the effectiveness of our framework, we demonstrate its performance against policies trained in more conventional state-action spaces, including the configuration space, full end-effector space and its variants with different rotation representations.

+To facilitate evaluation, we developed new simulation environments for dual-arm active perception systems.
+Our experiments in both simulation and the real world demonstrate that our integrated framework achieves a significantly higher task success rate and better training efficiency (\S\ref{sec:simulation_experiments}, \S\ref{sec:real_world_experiments}).
+Crucially, our analysis reveals that the performance gains are not solely attributable to the reduced dimensionality, which is a common assumption in policy learning \cite{hamaya_dim, lonvcarevic_dim, abu_dim}.
+Instead, we find a strong correlation between policy performance and the prevalence of High-Frequency Components (HFC) within the state-action space (\S\ref{sec:frequency_analysis}).
+Our proposed look-at space exhibits lower HFC, making the learning problem more tractable for the diffusion model architecture.
+This insight provides a deeper understanding of the factors affecting visuomotor policy performance in complex coordination tasks.
+In summary, our contributions are:

-\begin{itemize} \item A comparative study of diffusion policies for viewpoint selection and manipulation learned from different state-action spaces for various tasks. \item Evidence of the correlation between the HFC on different state-action spaces and the performance of the learned visuomotor policies. \item Open-source implementations of our proposed method and the simulation environment to facilitate future research on viewpoint selection and manipulation.\footnote{\href{https://github.com/Apollo-Lab-Yale/spaces_comparative_study}{https://github.com/Apollo-Lab-Yale/spaces\_comparative\_study}} \end{itemize}
+\begin{itemize} \item A novel framework that integrates a diffusion policy with a look-at IK solver to automate optimal viewpoint orientation, significantly improving performance and training efficiency for manipulation tasks with active perception. \item New simulation environments for developing and evaluating dual-arm active perception and manipulation systems. \item An analysis demonstrating that the performance of visuomotor policies is strongly correlated with the HFC of the state-action space, offering a new perspective beyond just dimensionality. \item Open-source implementation of our framework to facilitate future research on viewpoint selection and manipulation. \footnote{\href{https://github.com/Apollo-Lab-Yale/spaces_comparative_study}{https://github.com/Apollo-Lab-Yale/spaces\_comparative\_study}} \end{itemize}